|My Favourite Planet > English > Europe > Greece > Macedonia > |

 |Notes, references and links

-An apoikia (ἀποικία, plural ἀποικίαι, apoikiai) was a settlement of apoikoi: persons who live (oikein) away from or separated from (apo) their homeland.
+An apoikia (ἀποικία, away from home; plural ἀποικίαι, apoikiai) was a settlement of apoikoi: persons who live (oikein) away from or separated from (apo) their homeland.
 Apoikia has also been translated as "home away from home".
+The settlers were led by an oikistes or a number of oikistai (οἰκιστής, hearth-founder; plural οἰκισται), who were considered the founders of the new city.

 3. Ancient Greek colonies